quark-engine/quark-engine/docs/source/quark_reports.rst

 Quark Report
 ++++++++++++++++++++++++++++++++++++++++

-Easy to Use and Reading Friendly Report
+Easy to Use and Intuitive Report
 ---------------------------------------

 Quark provides **7 flexible report formats** to boost your analysis.